Katiebird Bakes

 Procrastibaking is real.

-Here’s the deal.
+Here’s the thing.
 We’re all spending a lot of time at home right now, and some people are spending it doing very impressive things like baking sourdough bread or cinnamon rolls.
 Cool, to be sure.
 But if you’re sitting here on a Monday night and wondering whether you’re up to that kind of task, I have another option for you.

 No-Bake Peanut Butter Bars - simple natural ingredients with decadent results! | katiebirdbakes